SentinelIS/Documentation/instalation.markdown

 - `3000`: Express server for login and setup
 - `4000`: Apollo server for GraphQL
-- `5137`: .NET Server for Chatsystem
+- `5137`: .NET Server for chatsystem
 - `3307:3306`: MySQL database
 - `27018:27017`: MongoDB database
 - `8081:8080`: SQLite database